awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 Possible levels are NOTICE, INFO, LOG, WARNING, and EXCEPTION\.
 EXCEPTION raises an error, which normally aborts the current transaction\.
 The other levels generate only messages of different priority levels\.

-Inside the format string, % is replaced by the next optional argument’s string representation\.
+Inside the format string, % is replaced by the next optional argument's string representation\.
 Write %% to emit a literal %\.
 Currently, optional arguments must be simple variables, not expressions, and the format must be a simple string literal\.

 In the following example, the value of `v_job_id` replaces the % in the string\.